GovindaMadhava/EngineEar--F1-Audio-Classification/README.md

 Stage-II: Neural-Network based Real-time Formula 1 Engine Simulator (in progress)

 Generative Audio based Real-time Simulator for each of the 10 Formula 1 2024 Engines.
-This would be the most detailed Audio Simulator that enables users experience the adrenaline of F1 engines through haptic feedback along with real-time generative Neural-networks audio.
+This would be the most detailed Audio Simulator that enables users experience the adrenaline of F1 engines through haptic feedback along with real-time generative Neural-networks audio, for an immerive experience.

 -Engine Ignition ON | Engine IDLE | Engine Burnout and Warm-Up | Launch control | Up-shift and Down-shift along with throttle input | PIT Limiter | Engine OFF